-We are planning to acquire a property and need a conveyancing solicitor in Wiltshire who is on the Nationwide approved panel.
-Could you point me in the right direction as regards a solicitor?
+We are purchasing a house and require a conveyancing solicitor in Wiltshire who is on the Skipton approved panel.
+Could you point me in the right direction as regards a firm?

 Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for Skipton .
 We don't recommend any particular firms conducting conveyancing in Wiltshire.

 The deeds to my property are lost.
 The solicitors who dealt with the conveyancing in Wiltshire 5 years ago have long since closed.
 What are my options?